Black & Bruised

-Black & Bruised is a boxing-based fighting video game developed by Digital Fiction and published by Majesco Sales in 2003 in North America; in the PAL regions such as Europe and Australia it was published by Vivendi Universal Games.
+Black & Bruised is a boxing-based fighting video game developed by Digital Fiction and published by Majesco in 2003 in North America; in the PAL regions such as Europe and Australia it was published by Vivendi Universal Games.

 Gameplay

 Black & Bruised has three modes: 1P Fight, where player fights against a CPU; 2P Fight, where two players fight against each other; and Survival, where the players fight for as long as they can.